🚪 Eviction Notices & Defenseinternational

 Expert tips

-1. 1State the exact rent owed — do not include late fees, utility charges, or other amounts unless your state specifically permits it in a pay-or-quit notice.
+1. 1State the exact rent owed — do not include late fees, utility charges, or other non-rent amounts unless your state specifically permits it.
+In California, including even $1 of impermissible charges invalidates the entire notice.

 2. 2Use the correct notice period for your state.
-Giving too few days invalidates the notice; giving extra days is generally safe but wastes time.
+Giving too few days invalidates the notice and forces you to restart.
+Giving extra days is legally safe but delays the process unnecessarily.

-3. 3Serve the notice using a method your state recognizes — personal service is safest.
-Keep a signed declaration of service with date, time, method, and person served.
+3. 3Serve the notice using a method your state recognizes — personal service (handing to the tenant directly) is the safest and hardest to challenge.
+Keep a signed proof of service with date, time, method, and the name of the person served.

 4. 4If the tenant pays the full amount within the notice period, the eviction stops.
-Accept the payment and continue the tenancy.
+You must accept the payment and continue the tenancy — refusing a valid cure payment can result in the case being dismissed.

 Ready to create your document?